-This article contains some best practice for hosting Live Events on TAP.
+This article contains some best practice for hosting Live Streams on The Ambassador Platform.

 Engage with a larger, more diverse and global audience at any one time